 Every audiovisual production goes through five stages before it’s finally delivered to the audience’s attention.
-Those stages are pre – preparatory, preparatory, filming, postproduction and distribution.
-The montage, or editing as we often say, is a part of the postproduction, together with the composing the music, the sound design and more other creative processes.
+Those stages are pre-preparatory, preparatory, filming, postproduction and distribution.
+The montage, or editing as we often say, is a part of the postproduction.
+Together with the composing the music, the sound design, and more other creative processes.

 I think this is the right place to name some of those editing programs.
 As I already said, there are a lot of them, but without any doubt, the most widely – spread and reliable ones are Adobe Premiere Pro, AVID and Final Cut Pro (this one is not supported and updated anymore).

-I work with Adobe Premier Pro since 2008 now.
-I won’t try to persuade anyone how good it is or why, but for me personally it’s the best one.
+I work with Adobe Premiere Pro since 2008 now.
+I won’t try to persuade anyone how good it is or why, but for me personally, it’s the best one.
 What’s important here is, that if you are about to start doing some editing, no matter professional or just for fun, you should choose the montage software that best suits you and best serves your needs.
 Most of the programs, with few exceptions, are very similar in logic and workflow.

-What is important is that the software you are using to be regularly supported and upgraded by its developers, so that you can work easy and fluently, instead of trying to fix bugs or other problems.
+What is important is that the software you are using to be regularly supported and upgraded by its developers.
+So that you can work easy and fluently, instead of trying to fix bugs or other problems.
 As for Adobe, they offer an enormous package of interconnected programs, that allow you to quickly send your projects from one to another without wasting time with the endless exporting and importing.

 For junior editors, I would recommend the book “Editing an audiovisual composition”.
 This is a great textbook in Bulgarian, that will introduce you to the world of montage.
-After you get yourselves familiar with these rules and you have an editing software, all you need is a rich imagination and a sense of good composition.
+After you get yourselves familiar with these rules and you have editing software, all you need is a rich imagination and a sense of good composition.

 You don’t need some kind of special college education to be a good editor.
 I did go to editing school, but I know a big number of great video editors who didn’t.
 The only thing I learned in the university were those montage rules and practices I mentioned earlier.
 In order to have good knowledge in the editing software, you need a lot of practice instead of just reading and memorizing endless textbooks.
 To become a good editor you need imagination and practice, practice, practice.